Small Business Taxes & Management

 In most cases the IRS considers 'timely mailing as timely filing'.
 That is, if the tax return, payment, election, etc. is mailed on or before the due date, the Service considers it filed on time, regardless of when it arrives.
 Prior to 1997, this rule only applied to the U.S. Postal Service.
 Thus, if you mailed your return by a private delivery service, the IRS considered it filed on time only if it arrived on time.
 Now, certain private delivery services are afforded the same status as the post office.
 The delivery services and the type of service are:

-Effective January 1, 2005, the list of designated PDSs is as follows:
+The list of designated PDSs effective April 11, 2016 is as follows:

 Federal Express (FedEx)